VoidPointerAB/VPBase.OperatingPortal.Docs/getting-started/integrate/logging-and-heartbeat/README.md

-# Integrate with the Operating Portal through logging and heartbeats
+# Integrate with the portal using logging and heartbeats
 Below is information on how connecting an client application to submit log data and heart beatsd to the portal.

 ## Logging